This tutorial will show various ways and tips on how to remove the first character from a cell in Excel using formulas.

 Apply RIGHT and LEN Functions to remove the first character

-You can combine the RIGHT and LEN functions if you want to delete the first N characters from the left.
+You can combine the RIGHT and LEN functions to delete the first N characters from the left.

 Evaluate the formula from the inside out.
 First, the LEN function will return the length of the selected cell.
 After that, we extract the “text_lenght – 1” characters from the right using the RIGHT function.